 Does Krill Oil Have Any Side Effects?

 Krill oil is known to be generally safe for consumption in adults when consumed as directed.
-However, there are two things of note:
+However, there are several things to note:

-- If you’re allergic to any kind of sea food, you may likely be also allergic to krill oil.
+- If you’re allergic to any kind of seafood, you may likely be allergic to krill oil.
 It’s best to avoid it altogether.

 - If you are planning to have any kind of surgery, you should stop taking krill oil at least a few weeks before surgery as krill oil may slow down blood clotting.

 - If you are pregnant or breastfeeding, check with your physician before you include krill oil in your diet.